Stackclash/5e-vault/5. Mechanics/Items/Fairybed Reed Hhbh.md

 ## Effect:

 You may spend 10 minutes applying this herb to yourself, stuffing its seeds into your armour and lubricating the joints with its oil.
-If you do so, you ignore any disadvantage to Dexterity (Stealth) checks that you may have while wearing your armor type.
+If you do so, you ignore any disadvantage to Dexterity ([[/5.
+Mechanics/Rules/Skills.md#Stealth\|Stealth]]) checks that you may have while wearing your armor type.

 *Source: Hamund's Herbalism Handbook p.
 13*